Chairman Mao & Nanjiecun Collective Village Revolutionary China Tour

-Meet your guide at 10:00am at the McDonald’s opposite the main entrance to Beijing West Station to collect your tickets and have a brief introduction to what to expect on the tour.
+Meet your guide at 8:30am at the McDonald’s opposite the main entrance to Beijing West Station (North Square) to collect your tickets and have a brief introduction to what to expect on the tour.

 Take the high-speed train from Beijing West Station to Chairman Mao’s hometown of Shaoshan in Hunan province (11:43-19:10).

 Check in our local farmer hotel and have a local dinner at Mao family restaurant, owned by Mrs. Yang.
 Local star, shrewd entrepreneur who has met the chairman in her youth!